 Are you searching a fast way to programming your custom indicator in EasyLanguage and PowerLanguage?
-These quick tutorials are designed to make the task of learning to code more accessible.
+This quick EasyLanguage Tutorial is designed to make the task of learning to code more accessible.

 Generally, the programming tutorials start from the coding theory.
 It’s complicated and boring for a newbie.
 Conversely, we begin with a real case and with practice.

 Traders don’t need to understand everything about programming; many times, they need only a simple indicator that they can’t find in their trading platform.